johnSmithPl/analytics_engineer_proj/README.md

 For a production system, a more robust data loading mechanism would be implemented, which would decouple the database startup from the data loading process, ensuring the database can start independently and providing better error handling and logging if the data ingestion were to fail.

-## Database viewver
+## Database viewer

-If you'd like to view the results you can achieve it with configuruing a db connection in db viewer tool of preference.
-For example DBeaver.
+If you'd like to view the results, you can do so by configuring a DB connection in your database viewer tool of preference.
+For example, DBeaver.
-Use following details:
+Use the following details:

 -   **Host:** localhost
 -   **Port:** 5432